Kitchen Counter Chronicles

 1 ½ teaspoon vanilla

-1. Sift together cocoa, sugar, salt and cornstarch.
+1. Sift together cocoa, sugar, salt, and cornstarch.
 Pour into a large saucepan.

-cocoa, sugar and cornstarch
+cocoa, sugar and cornstarch in a sieve

-silk chocolate soy milk
+silk chocolate soy milk in a measuring cup

-4. Once the mixture comes to a boil, reduce the heat to low and simmer until pudding thickens...about 5-8 minutes.
+4. Once the mixture comes to a boil, reduce the heat to low and simmer until the pudding thickens...about 5-8 minutes.

 5. Remove from heat and whisk in butter and vanilla.

-chocolate pudding in ramekin
+silky smooth chocolate pudding in cup

-6. Pour pudding into individual ramekins or large serving bowl.
+6. Pour pudding into individual ramekins or a large serving bowl.
 Place in fridge and cool completely...about 1 hour.

 This pudding is so smooth and delicious.
 My youngest daughter said that it was amazing!
-The best thing about it was that the chocolate pudding wasn't overly sweet and the chocolate flavour has the perfect richness.
+The best thing about it was that the chocolate pudding wasn't overly sweet, and the chocolate flavour had the perfect richness.
 I am really looking forward to baking the chocolate cinnamon cake next.
 Be sure to check out all the amazing recipes that the folks at Silk have put together on their website.

 Looking for more ways to connect with your kids, why not follow Kitchen Counter Chronicles on Facebook, Pinterest, Google + and Twitter.

-More dessert
+More recipe

-About Jen
+About Jen Farr

 Comments